NervanaSystems/neon/doc/source/mnist.rst

 ~~~~~~~~~~

 This simple example guides you through the basic operations needed to
 create and fit a neural network.
-However, Neon contains a rich feature
+However, neon contains a rich feature
 set of customizable layers, metrics, and options.
 To learn more, we
 recommend reading through the :doc:`CIFAR10 tutorial <cifar10>`,
 which introduces convolutional neural networks.